learnbyexample/learn_gnuawk/gnu_awk.md

 Once you've understood the above examples, the rest of the examples in this section should be easier to comprehend.
 They are all variations of the logic used above and re-arranged to solve the use case being discussed.

-Print `n` records after match.
+**Case 2:** Print `n` records after match.
 This is similar to previous case, except that the matching record isn't printed.

 ```bash
 $ # print 1 line after matching line